eclipse-iofog/iofog.org/content/docs/2.0.0/tutorial/create-your-first-microservice-javascript.md

 }
 ```

-What we'll do is produce an average for speed, acceleration, and rpm.
+What you'll do is produce an average for speed, acceleration, and rpm.

 ```js
 onMessages: messages => {